parryc/thevoid/templates/bookarts/shop.md

 [TOC]

-work is currently done on a commission basis, with the exceptiong of marbling seconds, as detailed below.
+work is currently done on a commission basis, with the exception of marbling seconds, as detailed below.

 # commissions